SciML/DiffEqDocs.jl/docs/src/getting_started.md

 ## Example 1 : Solving Scalar Equations

-In this example we will solve the equation
+In this example, we will solve the equation

 ```math
 \frac{du}{dt} = f(u,p,t)